ShanghaiEyevolutionTechnology/leadsense_ros/README.md

 roslaunch leadsense_ros leadsense_nodisplay.launch
 ```

 **Note**: you could set the parameters by adding options of the launch.
+Example:

+- If you just want to get images and do not need depth calculation, add `calc_distance:=false`.
-For example, if you want to do obstacle detection, add `obstacle_detection:=true`.
+- If you want to do obstacle detection, add `obstacle_detection:=true`.

 ### Topics